 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents given antianxiety medications.
-These medications are generally used to treat residents suffering from anxiety and depression.
+This tells you the percentage of long-term patients that were prescribed antianxiety medication.
+These drugs are used to treat residents suffering from depression or anxiety.

 Managing Depression Among Residents